Anisotropic superconducting spin transport at magnetic interfaces

-where $\bc$ and $\ba$ denote the creation and annihilation operators of magnons with the wave vector $\bk$, respectively.
+where $\bc$ and $\ba$ denote the creation and annihilation operators of magnons with the wave vector $\bk=(k_x,k_y,k_z)$, respectively.
 We assume the parabolic dispersion $\hbar\omega_\bk=Dk^2-\hbar\gamma H$, where $\gamma(<0)$ is the electron gyromagnetic ratio.
-The coupling between the microwave radiation and the magnons is given by $\hac^\pm(t)=\hbar\gamma\hac\sqrt{SN/2}e^{\mp i\omega t}$, where $\hac$ and $\omega$ are the amplitude and the frequency of the microwave radiation, respectively, and $S$ is the magnitude of the localized spin in the FI.
-The Hamiltonian given above is derived from a ferromagnetic Heisenberg model using the Holstein-Primakoff transformation and the spin-wave approximations $S^Z_\bk=S-b^\dagger_\bk b_\bk$, $S_{\bk}^+=\sqrt{2S}b_{\bk}$, and $S_{-\bk}^{-}=\sqrt{2S}b_{\bk}^\dagger$, where $\bm{S}_\bk$ represents the Fourier transform of the localized spin in the FI.
-Note that the precession axis for the localized spin is fixed along the $Z$-axis (see Fig.\ \ref{fig_system} (c)).
+The coupling between the microwave radiation and the magnons is given by $\hac^\pm(t)=\hbar\gamma\hac\sqrt{SN/2}e^{\mp i\omega t}$, where $\hac$ and $\omega$ are the amplitude and the frequency of the microwave radiation, respectively. $S$ is the magnitude of the localized spin and $N$ is the number of sites in the FI.
+Note that the precession axis for the localized spin is fixed along the $Z$ axis [see Fig.\ \ref{fig_system}(a)].